 When battery charges become domestic battery charges, the offender will face alternative or additional penalties.
 They might be given a protection order.
 These orders prohibit offenders from contacting the victim, and may include other consequences such as fines, the loss of child custody, or the prohibition of being or living within a certain distance of the victim.

 If the defendant refuses to abide by the protection order, they may be charged with a class 2 misdemeanor charge.
 Penalties for a class 2 misdemeanor include up to 12 months behind bars.

 Offenders may also have to undergo domestic violence education or counseling as a part of their sentence.
 Domestic violence offenders will lose the right to own or purchase a firearm, even if they are convicted of a misdemeanor charge like menacing.

 If the defendant has three prior domestic violence convictions on their record, they will be charged with a class 5 felony.

-Defense Strategies for Colorado Domestic Battery Charges
+Defense Strategies for Denver Domestic Battery Charges

 Legally speaking, domestic battery is very specifically defined.
 If you can show that your situation does not a meet a specific part of the definition, it can make a huge impact on both the charge and consequences you suffer.
 Talk to your Denver criminal defense lawyer about the best defense strategy for your case.